gerritq/WETBench/README.md

 # WETBench: A Benchmark for Detecting Task-Specific Machine-Generated Text on Wikipedia

-This repository provides the code and dataset links for the paper
-**_WETBench: A Benchmark for Detecting Task-Specific Machine-Generated Text on Wikipedia_**.
+This repository provides the code and dataset links for the paper  **_WETBench: A Benchmark for Detecting Task-Specific Machine-Generated Text on Wikipedia_**.

+**Note:** This repository is still under active development. 🚧🙂

+---

 ## Abstract